Welcome to the University of Maryland! We hope that your time as a new Terp will be happy and healthy.

 Maintain or develop a strong support system of family, friends, and others.
 Be involved in daily activities you enjoy.

 Develop a stress management plan and get adequate sleep.
 Increased stress and lack of sleep often can contribute to recurrence or flare up of mental health concerns.
-Check out the Health Center's Wellness Program for tips on stress management and taking care of yourself.
+Check out the Health Center's Health Promotion and Wellness Services for tips on stress management and taking care of yourself.

 If you are in crisis or are experiencing an emergency, please contact us as soon as possible.
 Our number is (301) 314-8106; we are on the second floor of the University Health Center.
 Tell the person answering the phone that you are in crisis or in an emergency situation and need to be seen urgently.